xeemv/Xee-s-website/README.md

 <p>My images were in a different folder and my code (well, final version before asking Natalie for assistance) had the wrong path mapped since my website and folders (folder names) were different slightly from the tutorials.
 So, following their instructions weren’t going to work in my case.
 And with all YouTube tutorials, we can’t just pause the video and ask the vlogger (in the moment) why there is an error in our code, what to do, why are they doing what they are doing, etc. On top of it all, I didn’t know or understand what the term relative file path is or understand the significance for why it was causing the error (Natalie later explained and I also now knew exactly what I needed to Google/YouTube to understand). </p>

+<p>Two interesting information that I learned about Smtp from this project:

+1. SMTP utilize client/server model to send and receive email, however, it is limited in queuing messages on the receiving end.
+Smtp is usually paired with POP (Post Office Protocol), a standard one way client-server protocol where an email could be downloaded from the mail server.

+Or IMAP (Internet Message Access Protocol) which allows you to receive a copy of the email but the original will stay on the mail server.

+2. Smtp also cant transfer video, audio, or files without using MIME (multipurpose internet mail extensions).

+Now I have the ability to receive messages from anyone who decides to send me a message from my work in progress website without #backendwebdevelopment (for the time being).<p>

 <br>
 Issue and Solution:
 <p></p>